 2. Schwab U.S. Broad Market ETF

-Portfolio recommendations call for more than just American large-cap stocks.
-You’ll usually be advised to put at least some money into stocks of U.S. mid- and small-cap companies.
-While these firms are less financially secure, and while their stocks can be more volatile, they historically have also provided more upside potential for those willing to take on the risk.
+You’ll likely be told to hold more than just domestic large caps, of course.
+It’s also common to put at least a little money into the shares of U.S. mid- and small-cap companies.
+These firms tend to be less financially secure (and their stocks more volatile) than their bigger counterparts … but, historically speaking, they hold more upside potential for those willing to take on the risk.

-SCHB holds 2,400 of the largest publicly traded U.S. companies—which includes virtually all U.S. large-cap stocks, sure, but also various amounts of mid- and small-sized equities, too.
-Right now, about 70% of SCHB’s portfolio is invested in large-cap stocks, but 20% is dedicated to mid-caps, and the remainder is invested in small companies.
+The Schwab U.S. Broad Market ETF (SCHB) is a way to achieve the latter.
+It owns more than 2,400 of the largest publicly traded U.S. companies.
+That figure includes virtually all U.S. large-cap stocks, sure, but also various amounts of mid- and small-sized equities.
+Right now, around 70% of SCHB’s portfolio is invested in large-cap stocks, 20% is dedicated to mid-caps, and the remaining 10% or so is invested in small companies.

-Like SCHX and most of the other Schwab ETFs on this list, SCHB is market cap-weighted, so stocks like Nvidia and Apple still have the most impact on the ETF’s performance.
-All you’re doing is trading in some large-cap weight for exposure to some mid- and small-sized firms.
+Like most of the other Schwab ETFs on this list, SCHB is market cap-weighted, so stocks like Nvidia and Apple still have the most impact on the ETF’s performance.
+But you’re gaining more exposure to mid- and small-sized firms than you would by owning a fund like SCHX.

 Want to learn more about SCHB?
 Check out the Schwab provider site.